 - Candidates for the Early Childhood license must maintain a 2.5 overall GPA with no grades below a "C" (2.0 per 1-hour of credit) in teacher education classes.

-Program completers are required to pass the designated OAE tests for the state of Ohio.
+Program completers are required to pass the designated OAE tests for the state of Ohio to be eligible for licensure.